Chern classes from Morava K-theories to $p^n$-typical oriented theories: Abstract

 \section{Abstract}

-Generalizing the definition of Cartier, we introduce $p^n$-typical formal group laws over $\Zp$-algebras.
-An oriented cohomology theory in the sense of Levin-Morel is called $p^n$-typical if its corresponding formal group law is $p^n$-typical.
-The main result of the paper is the construction of 'Chern classes' from the algebraic $n$-th Morava K-theory to every $p^n$-typical oriented cohomology theory.
+We study non-additive operations from algebraic Morava K-theories to oriented cohomology theories in algebraic geometry.
+For oriented cohomology theory $A$ that has a {$p^n$}-typical formal group law over a $\Zp$-algebra we construct `Chern classes' from the algebraic $n$-th Morava K-theory with $p$-local coefficients to $A$.
+If the coefficient ring of $A$ is a free $\Zp$-module we also prove that these Chern classes freely generate all operations from $\Kn^*$ to $A$.

-If the coefficient ring of a $p^n$-typical theory is a free $\Zp$-module we also prove that these Chern classes freely generate all operations to it.
-Examples of such theories are algebraic $mn$-th Morava K-theories $K(nm)^*$ for all $m\in\NN$ and $\CH^*\ot\Zp$ (operations to Chow groups were studied in a previous paper).
-The universal $p^n$-typical oriented theory is $BP\{n\}^*=BP^*/(v_j,j\nmid n)$ which coefficient ring is also a free $\Zp$-module.
+Examples of such theories are algebraic Morava K-theories $\Km[nm]^*$ for all $m\in\NN$ and Chow groups with p-local coefficients.
+The universal $p^n$-typical oriented theory is $BP\{n\}^*$ whose coefficient ring is also a free $\Zp$-module.

-Chern classes from the $n$-th algebraic Morava K-theory $K(n)^*$ to itself allow us to introduce the gamma filtration on $K(n)^*$.
-This is the best approximation to the topological filtration obtained by values of operations and it satisfies properties similar to that of the classical gamma filtration on $K_0$.
-The major difference from the classical case is that Chern classes from the graded factors $gr^i_\gamma K(n)^*$ to $\CH^i\ot\Zp$ are surjective for $i\le p^n$.
-For some projective homogeneous varieties this allows to estimate $p$-torsion in Chow groups of codimension up to $p^n$.
+Chern classes from the $n$-th algebraic Morava K-theory $\Kn^*$ to itself allow us to introduce the gamma filtration on $\Kn^*$.
+This is the best approximation to the topological filtration obtained by values of operations and it satisfies properties similar to that of the classical gamma filtration on $\KK$.
+The major difference from the classical case is that Chern classes from the graded factors $gr^i_\gamma \Kn^*$ to Chow groups with p-local coefficients are surjective for $i\le p^n$, which allows to estimate $p$-torsion in Chow groups of codimension up to $p^n$ of some varieties.